Cookware

 little as possible.
 Overworking the dough will make it tough.
 NOTE: If

-too much water is added, the dough will have to be mixed with more flour thus becoming
+too much water is added, the dough will have to be mixed with more flour thus

-dough with poor handling qualities.
+dry crumbly dough with poor handling qualities.

 Flour: To promote